 Premiums may accrue at any time during the accounting period as and when policies are issued.
 In most cases the period of the policy is also a calendar year, starting from the date of the policy inception.
 This inception date is hardly likely to coincide with insurer’s accounting period.
 Provision thus must be made to account for premiums which accrue in one accounting period but a portion of which belongs to another.
 Thus assume an insured pays an amount p for one year’s (365 days) cover, n days into the insurer’s accounting period, also usually a year.
 Only a portion of that premium, p .
 [365 - (n-1)]/365, belongs to the insurer’s current year, the balance belongs to the next year.
 A further example is where an insurer receives a single premium which covers several years.
 Thus in the case of credit life insurance which covers say the outstanding purchase price of a motor vehicle.
 A single premium used to be paid up-front, covering the credit period, of say five years.
 This single premium then must be apportioned over the five years.
 A further example is project insurance which is taken out at the beginning of the project and covers the duration of the project.
 Multi-billion rand projects can run over several years and it is inadvisable to change insurers during the course of project, if indeed possible.
 The allocation of the premium over the duration of the project also cannot be on a linear basis, since during the early part of the construction period the value of the completed work, the value at risk, is relatively small.
 The insured risk is small at that stage.
 These examples make it clear that a provision, the Unearned Premium Provision (UPP) must be raised against the accrued premiums to cater for income apportioned to insurance periods and is required to be raised in terms of s32(1)(b) of Act 53 of 1998.

 The income statement is debited with the UPP and, the balance sheet is credited, in terms of IFRS terminology, to Insurance liabilities with the same amount.
 Since the insurer is a going concern, a UPP exists on the balance sheet on a continuous basis and accordingly the debits to the income statement constitute increments to the overall UPP provision which is maintained on the balance sheet.
 The income statement thus reflects the increments to the Unearned Premium Provision on the gross premium (ΔUPP).
 Since, as pointed out above, accrued premiums are ceded to reinsurers, a provision must also be raised to cater for the portion Unearned Premium Provision on the ceded premiums (ΔUPPR).
 The provisions on the balance sheet are also adjusted accordingly.
 Since as a general rule the quantum of premiums increase on a year-to-year basis, the ΔUPP is expected to increase on a year-to-year basis.
-What is left after the unearned premium provision adjustment is subtracted is the earned premium PE.
+What is left after the unearned premium provision adjustment is subtracted is the Earned Premium PE.

 PbT = (PN - ΔUPP ) + II + RC - (C + E+ EI) ………………….
 (E8)